 A non-functioning thyroid gland

-The thyroid gland is non-active from birth in some newwborn babies.
+The thyroid gland is non-active from birth in some newborn babies.
 If this disorder is not treated in time, the child could have both mental and physical issues in the future.
 Each newborn baby is given a screening blood test after birth to check thyroid function.

 In hyperthyroidism, the thyroid gland is overactive and produces many hormones.
 Hyperthyroidism affects about 1% of females.
 It is rarely found in males.
 Excessive thyroid hormone production can lead to the following symptoms: